 \section{Abstract}

-We apply multilevel Monte Carlo for option pricing problems using exponential L\'{e}vy models with a uniform timestep discretisation to monitor the running maximum required for lookback and barrier options.
-The numerical results demonstrate the computational efficiency of this approach.
-We derive estimates of the convergence rate for the error introduced by the discrete monitoring of the running supremum of a broad class of L\'{e}vy processes.
-We use these to obtain upper bounds on the multilevel Monte Carlo variance convergence rate for the Variance Gamma, NIG and $\alpha$-stable processes used in the numerical experiments.
-We also show numerical results and analysis of a trapezoidal approximation for Asian options.
+We apply the multilevel Monte Carlo method for option pricing problems using exponential L\'{e}vy models with a uniform timestep discretisation.
+For lookback and barrier options, we derive estimates of the convergence rate of the error introduced by the discrete monitoring of the running supremum of a broad class of L\'{e}vy processes.
+We then use these to obtain upper bounds on the multilevel Monte Carlo variance convergence rate for the Variance Gamma, NIG and $\alpha$-stable processes.
+We also provide analysis of a trapezoidal approximation for Asian options.
 Our method is illustrated by numerical experiments.